Asifkletech/Pneumonia-Detection-Using-Ensemble-Learning-Using-Chest-X-Ray-Images/README.md

 # Methodology

-n the methodology of pneumonia detection using chest X-rays with ResNet, MobileNetV2, DenseNet architectures, and ensemble learning, the following steps are followed.
+ The methodology of pneumonia detection using chest X-rays with ResNet, MobileNetV2, DenseNet architectures, and ensemble learning, the following steps are followed.
 Firstly, a dataset of chest X-ray images containing pneumonia and non-pneumonia cases is collected and preprocessed to enhance image quality.
 Next, ResNet, MobileNetV2, and DenseNet